o3de/o3de.org/content/docs/engine-dev/tools/o3de-cli/project-export/high-level-overview.md

 ## Motivation

-Before the 23.10 release of O3DE, exporting game projects for sharing has been a very difficult task for new users.
-A lot of cognitive burden to keep track of the various tools required to process the game, requiring interaction with multiple independent tools (i.e. CMake, AssetProcessor, AssetBundler, etc.).
-For experienced users, there was a lack of standardized automation for the most common tasks.
+Before the 23.10 release of O3DE, exporting game projects for sharing was a very difficult task for new users.
+There was a lot of cognitive burden to keep track of the tools required to process the game, requiring interaction with multiple independent parts (i.e. CMake, AssetProcessor, AssetBundler, etc.).
+For experienced users, there was also a lack of unified automation for the most common tasks.

-This causes the export experience to be highly error prone.
-At the same time, the export system should follow the spirit of modularity found in other parts of the O3DE ecosystem, as diverse needs grow overtime in the open source ecosystem.
+This caused the export experience to be highly error prone.

 To put this in perspective, back in Q4 2022, an engineer took 1 week to manually package the Newspaper Delivery Game demo project.
 The same process with the Project Export command takes 2-15 minutes.

+The Project Export command also follows the spirit of modularity found in other parts of the O3DE ecosystem, as diverse needs grow overtime in the open source ecosystem.

 ## Command Setup
 The `export-project` command has the following setup: